thrld/thrld.github.io/_posts/2016-10-16-a-simple-pitchfork-scraper-(part-1).md

     url_list.append(url_root + str(i))
 {% endhighlight %}

-What follows is the actual scraper (check out [this link](http://www.w3schools.com/xml/xpath_syntax.asp) in case you're not familiar with XPath syntax):
+What follows is the actual scraper (check out [this link](http://www.w3schools.com/xml/xpath_syntax.asp) in case you're not familiar with the XPath syntax):
 {% highlight python linenos %}
 # get content from all 5 url's:
 for url in url_list: